webmastersmith/notes/Databases/SQL/SQL_Joins_Union.md

 SELECT empName, deptName
 FROM Employee E LEFT OUTER JOIN Department D
      ON E.deptID = D.deptId

+-- rows that do not have a match.
+SELECT *
+FROM Customers c
+LEFT JOIN Order_History o -- Order_History AS o
+ON c.id = o.id
+WHERE o.id = NULL; -- everything that does not match o.id.
 ```

 **Right Outer Join** // opposite of left join.